temporalio/cli/temporalcli/commandsmd/commands.md

 * `--force` (bool) -
   Bypass the validation that one unconditional rule remains.

-### temporal task-queue versioning replace-redirect-rule: Change the target for a Build ID's redirect
+### temporal task-queue versioning replace-redirect-rule: Change the target for a Build ID's redirect (Experimental)

 Updates a Build ID's redirect rule on a Task Queue by replacing its target Build ID.